Karakoram: Ice Age

-In the last ice age, a connected series of glaciers stretched from western Tibet to Nanga Parbat, and from the Tarim basin to the Gilgit District.
-To the south, the Indus glacier was the main valley glacier, which flowed 120 km down from Nanga Parbat massif to 870 m elevation.
-In the north, the Karakoram glaciers joined those from the Kunlun Mountains and flowed down to 2000 m in the Tarim basin.
+In the last ice age, a connected series of glaciers stretched from western Tibet to Nanga Parbat, and from the Tarim Basin to the Gilgit District.
+To the south, the Indus glacier was the main valley glacier, which flowed 120 km down from the Nanga Parbat massif to 870 m elevation.
+In the north, the Karakoram glaciers joined those from the Kunlun Mountains and flowed down to 2000 m in the Tarim Basin.

 While the current valley glaciers in the Karakoram reach a maximum length of 76 km, several of the ice-age valley glacier branches and main valley glaciers, had lengths up to 700 km.
 During the Ice Age, the glacier snowline was about 1300 m lower than today.

 Highest peaks

-The highest peaks of the Karakoram are: